 Allergies are among the most disruptive conditions and, in severe cases, can be debilitating.
-Ocular allergy consistently ranks high as a disrupter in the quality of life surveys, likely because the eyes are an extremely sensitive part of the body and they can become EXTREMELY red, itchy, and painful.
+Ocular allergies consistently rank high as a disrupter in quality of life surveys, likely because the eyes are an extremely sensitive part of the body and they can become EXTREMELY red, itchy, and painful.

 So why are we talking about allergies when we usually talk about dry eye?
 Because they can coexist!
 When this occurs, symptoms can often be worse and even more difficult for the patient and clinician to understand.
 It’s so important that you realize why these reactions occur and learn what you can do to lessen the effects.

-By definition, an allergy is an atypical, hypersensitive reaction to substances within a person’s normal environment.
+By definition, an allergy is an atypical, hypersensitivity reaction to substances within a person’s normal environment.
 These substances are often commonplace, and the body has merely developed an immune response to these elements, which may be anything from pollen and dust to food and animal dander.
 You may even have a sensitivity to elements within new laundry detergents or facial lotions.
 Unfortunately, the possibilities are endless.

 Allergies can take on many forms, and they are different for everyone.
 Seasonal allergies are quite possibly the most well known.
 This form is most often associated with plant pollens and typically will affect you during the spring.
 Perennial allergies, on the other hand, are noticed year-round.
 These allergens are typically due to indoor elements such as animal dander and insect proteins.